OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/assembled_vs_matrixfree.rst

     The partial derivative Jacobian for the Sellar problem has only 18 non-zero values in it.
 It is 37% sparse.

+If you chose to use the :ref:`DirectSolver`, then it will use scipy's sparse `splu`_  method to solve linear system for total derivatives.

 Dense Assembled Jacobian
 ------------------------
 A :ref:`DenseJacobian<openmdao.jacobians.assembled_jacobian.py>` allocates a dense :math:`n \times n` matrix, where :math:`n` is the sum of the sizes of all output variables in your model, to store partial derivatives in.